 I explain that she forgot a vegetable and a starch.
 We discuss what’s in the cans in the pantry.
-My kids like Simply Seasoned Canned Glory Greens (a whole other post as a failure as a mom who lives in the south who can’t make greens from scratch that her kids like).
+My kids like Simply Seasoned Canned Glory Greens (which should be the subject of a whole other blog as a failure as a mom who lives in the south who can’t make greens from scratch that her kids like).
 It’s a cop out I tell you.
 One that I personally am allowed to use because, hey I know how to cook.
 She doesn’t.
 So we discuss a salad.
 We discuss rice.
 She reads the recipe.
 Yes the ribs are defrosted but the recipe calls for them to marinate for 4 hours.
 It’s 2:30.
-She’s autistic and likes to follow a recipe to the T. Pause to say “T likes to follow recipes to a T”.
+She’s autistic and likes to follow a recipe to the T. Pause to say “T likes to follow recipes to a T“.
 I crack myself up.
 Anyway, it then takes 2-3 hours to cook the ribs.
 So if she marinates them for 4 hours and starts cooking at 6:30, we won’t be eating until 10ish.
 We compromise at 2 hours and I tell her that she needs to come down at 4:30 to start.
 And that she should make a salad or something.
 At 5ish she gets started.
 I’m starved.
 Like HANGRY starved.
 But I’m trying to be supportive (plus there are Trader Joe’s cheese puffs in pantry and I can have a handful of those to stave me over).

 She preheats the oven and puts in the ribs.
 I tell her that while she’s doing that, she could be getting the other stuff ready.
 “What other stuff?”
 We look at the recipe for the cinnamon rolls and in 2 seconds I see the word yeast knowing that these rolls will take even longer to make (plus cinnamon rolls are not dessert in my opinion but…this is HER dinner).
 So I remind her we need a vegetable.
 And don’t forget the rice.
 She is consumed with cooking the marinade per the recipe and watching it boil.
 I get her to make the rice except she decides to go upstairs to call my sister (which happens every single day at 6:45).
-You can’t leave rice.
+You can’t leave rice cooking on the stove.
 But I decide to take it off for her because by the time she came downstairs to check on it, it would be burned.

-I’m proud of her. lol These are hilarious times.
+I’m proud of her.
+These are hilarious times.
 But things I refer to as small wins.
 Where she will make mistakes (the recipe didn’t call for the ribs to be covered which I thought they should since the last part called for broiling them for 5 minutes to brown.
 She didn’t cover them and they cooked faster than the recipe said…they almost burned…they were very dark…but edible).
 She knows how to read a recipe, was able to turn on the gas stove on her own, etc. We’ll see what she makes this week!